 Myself and I.

 The year I was born.
 This was the year that U Can't Touch This by MC Hammer dominated the charts and Pretty Woman was the highest-grossing film (closely followed by Misery, which could be considered foreshadowing).
 I hear that most people don't know what they're doing with their life until they're in their 30s.
+In my case, I found this to be correct.

 The year I graduated from Bucks Ad School with a Certificate of Commendation for Copywriting.
 Apparently they use my dissertation as the prototype.
 This makes me very proud because I wrote it in bed on my laptop, didn't move for about 3 weeks and consequently gained 2 stone which took the next 2 years to shift.
 If you ever find yourself reading the original copy, it is most certainly smeared in tears, biscuit crumbs and a thin layer of sweat.